Wearing double hearing protection

 Recommended on the basis of ignorance

-I don’t mean that as a personal thing, I mean that Occupational Health Physician recommendations of double hearing protection are almost always made in complete ignorance of the facts of the workplace.
-They don’t know what the noise levels are and they don’t know what the hearing protection has been assessed as in the noise assessment.
+I don’t mean that is ‘ignorance’ as a personal attack, I mean that Occupational Health Physician recommendations of double hearing protection are almost always made in ignorance of the facts of the workplace.
+They often don’t know what the actual noise levels are and they don’t know what the hearing protection has been assessed as in the noise assessment.
+Yet it is quite common to see a recommendation from them recommending double hearing protection.

 I have personal experience of this.
 I had a case where an Occupational Health Physician recommended one chap had double hearing protection as he was showing some issues in his hearing.
 However, I myself had done the noise assessment there and I knew for a fact the hearing protection in use was already way too strong for the noise risk present.
 Worn properly it was reducing noise levels to about 59dB, far too much.
 (59dB is very quiet - think quiet warehouse where nothing is happening except a wee bit of ventilation, that’s about 59dB(A) or so).
+That is far below the minimum levels the HSE want to see hearing protection reducing noise to.
 Adding another layer of protection on top of that gave no benefit to their hearing whatsoever.

 Some people are more susceptible to noise damage than others, granted, but there is still a massive gap between the levels of noise they would experience under the more powerful hearing protectors on the market and any level of noise which is going to damage hearing.